Overview

 • Water bath canning is used for high acid foods (fruits) and foods whose acidity has been raised with the addition of vinegar (pickles).

 Low acid foods have a pH higher than 4.6.
 These foods must be processed in a high-pressure canner.
 A high-pressure canner is a large, cast-aluminum pot with a locking lid and a pressure gauge.
-Cooking under pressure increases the temperature of boiling water from 100°C (212°F) up to 116°C (240°F).
+When sealed, the pressure increases well above normal, which causes the temperature of boiling water to increase from 100°C (212°F) to 116°C (240°F).
 This is the minimum temperature necessary to destroy botulism spores and the only way to guarantee safe canning.
-Low acid foods include:

-• vegetables including most tomatoes
+• vegetables, including most tomatoes

 • meat and poultry